Alexandre-Magno/Alexandre-Magno/README.md

 </h1>

 ## About me:
- 💬  My name is **Alexandre Magno**, I'm 21 years old
+ - 💬  My name is **Alexandre Magno**, I'm 21 years old

- 📌  I'm from Formosa, Goiás, Brasil.
+ - 📌  I'm from Formosa, Goiás, Brasil.

- 🎓  I am studying Industrial Mathematics at the Federal Universty of Goiás
+ - 🎓  I am studying Industrial Mathematics at the Federal Universty of Goiás

-🛠️  I'm working to become a problem solver
+- 🛠️  I'm working to become a problem solver

+- :blue_book: Data Science Student and scientific initiation in Operational Research

 <hr>